 Liability in a pedestrian accident is not always clear.
 While they generally enjoy the right-of-way when crossing a road, there are exceptions.
 In certain circumstances, a pedestrian could be at fault under the law.
-A New York car accident attorney could advise you of your rights.
+Our New York City car accident lawyers can advise you of your rights.

 What liability insurance will cover

 Liability insurance is mandatory across the country, and New York is no exception.
 These policies are designed to protect you.
 Typically, these policies pay out for injuries and property damage.
 That said, other drivers are not the only people who could file a claim on your policy.
 Passengers in your vehicle or owners of roadside property damaged in the crash could also file a claim.